YZBruh/android_device_tcl_tb8765ap1_bsp/README.md

 - Internal Storage (Since it is not a stock ROM, there are no necessary things.
 We are working on it)

 ## Notes
-- To decrypt encryption, execute this in TWRP terminal:
+- To decrypt, execute the following command in TWRP terminal:
 ```
 bash decrypt
 ```